AnestisTouloumis/ShrinkCovMat/README.md

 Usage
 -----

-This package provides the nonparametric Stein-type shrinkage estimates of the covariance matrix proposed by Touloumis (2015).
-These estimates are suitable and statistically efficient regardless of the dimensionality.
+This package provides the nonparametric Stein-type shrinkage covariance matrix estimators proposed by Touloumis (2015).
+These estimators are suitable and statistically efficient regardless of the dimensionality.

 Each of the implemented shrinkage covariance matrix estimators is a convex linear combination of the sample covariance matrix and of a target matrix.
 Three options are considered for the target matrix: